nashvan/nashwan.github.io/ckad.md

 kubectl logs busybox
 ```

-### Get the YAML for a new namespace called 'myns' without creating it
+### Q/Get the YAML for a new namespace called 'myns' without creating it
 ```bash
 kubectl create namespace myns -o yaml --dry-run=client
 ```

-### Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it
+### Q/Get the YAML for a new ResourceQuota called 'myrq' with hard limits of 1 CPU, 1G memory and 2 pods without creating it
 ```bash
 kubectl create quota myrq --hard=cpu=1,memory=1G,pods=2 --dry-run=client -o yaml
 ```

-### Get pods on all namespaces
+### Q/Get pods on all namespaces
 ```bash
 kubectl get po --all-namespaces
 ```